National Bird Events

 -

-What: The Crane Count has been running annually since 1997 to monitor the population of Sarus Cranes.
-Organised with the support of Birdlife North Queensland and a great team of volunteers.
+The Crane Count has been running annually since 1997 to monitor the population of Sarus Cranes.
+Organised with the support of BirdLife North Queensland and a great team of volunteers.
 Held on a weekend in September each year.

 -